3liz/lizmap-documentation/source/install/linux.rst

 Spatial Database: PostgreSQL
 ============================

-.. note:: This section is optional, but required if you want to enable editing capabilities on a layer.
-See :ref:`edition-prerequisites`.
+.. note:: This section is optional.
+Please read :ref:`prerequisites-postgresql`.

 PostgreSQL and PostGIS can be very useful to manage spatial data centralized manner on the server.